harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

 Did you recognize that all required variables were already specified in the previous snippet?
-If not, verify their existance.
+If not, verify their existence.
 To verify our deployment once it has been applied, add another the public DNS name of the *Azure App Service* as `output` to `global.outputs.tf`:

 ```hcl
 output "appservice_dns_name" {